DataWraith/utility-belt/README.md

 - **path contraction** for iterating a function millions of times, provided that there are cycles in the state-space path the function induces.

+- **state iteration**

+  The idea is to have a HashMap containing the current states.
+Then a transition function is applied to each state, and the resulting state(s) are collected in a new HashMap.

+  The HashMap keeps track of how often a given state has occurred.
+This can be used to, for example, count how often a state is visited in a finite state machine after `n` iterations.

 ## TODO

 The utility-belt is still under development.
 The following is a list of things I